Sayanpatraa/Global-Governance-Tableau/Project_I/GETTING_STARTED.md

 - Telling an interesting story
 - Demonstrating what you've learned

 Questions?
-Check the guides or ask your instructor!
+Check the guides or ask your team or instructor or use GPT!